-The difference being, your camp is placed back in the spot you built-in when you log back in.
-If that space isn’t available its parts get stored and you can place it down elsewhere later.
+In functional terms, your camp is placed back in the spot you built in when you log back in.
+If that space isn’t available it gets stored and you can place it down elsewhere later.
 Claimed workshops do not.

 It takes a lot of time to actually build defenses and structures around a workshop, and its rare resources are granted by the real-life hour.
 You would need a substantial amount of playtime in a single session to see any benefit from them.

-Only for everything, you built to vanish when you log out, or heaven forbid crash.
+Everything you built vanishes when you log out, or heaven forbid crash.
 What should be an intense and constant battle with other players for control of the workshops is instead largely ignored due to the work investment required.

 I did run into a number of technical issues, framerate drops, pop in, broken quests, glitched creatures that clipped into the terrain, one crash, and a lovely bug that didn’t let me respawn because I was encumbered.
 They weren’t super common, but it was noticeable enough to warrant being mentioned.

-In my opinion, Fallout 76 is fundamentally flawed and is in a constant struggle with itself over what kind of game it wanted to be while actually committing to being nothing.
+In my opinion, Fallout 76 is fundamentally flawed and in a constant struggle with itself over what kind of game it wanted to be, while staunchly refusing to be anything at all.

 It’s as if Bethesda were standing in the land of single-player RPGs at the edge of an online survival pool, and couldn’t decide whether or not to jump in.
 Instead, they stood on the precipice for hours straight, only dipping a foot inside so they could be in and out at the same time. meanwhile, players on both sides are looking at this crazy fool with wet toes who is wearing a way too tight speedo.